-Reductions in federal subsidy payable to the Commission for its outstanding Build America Bonds due to sequestration A series of automatic federal deficit reduction spending cuts known as "sequestration" became effective on March 1, 2013 as a result of the failure by Congress to adopt alternative deficit legislation; recent legislation has reduction sequestration through the 2030 federal fiscal year.
+Reductions in federal subsidy payable to the Commission for its outstanding Build America Bonds due to sequestration

+A series of automatic federal deficit reduction spending cuts known as "sequestration" became effective on March 1, 2013 as a result of the failure by Congress to adopt alternative deficit reduction legislation; recent legislation has extended sequestration through the 2030 federal fiscal year.
 Sequestration will affect the federal subsidy payable to the Commission with respect to its outstanding Build America Bonds.
 The federal subsidy has been reduced in each fiscal year, commencing with the federal fiscal year ended September 30, 2013.
-Based on guidance issued by the Internal Revenue Service (the "IRS") in August 2020, such federal subsidy will be reduced by 5.7% or \$1,276,051.64 for payments from October 1, 2020 through September 30, 2030.
+In August 2020, based on guidance issued by the Internal Revenue Service (the "IRS"), such federal subsidy is reduced by 5.7% for payments from October 1, 2020 through September 30, 2030.
 The sequestration reduction rate will be applied unless and until a law is enacted that cancels or otherwise impacts the sequester, at which time the sequestration reduction rate is subject to change.
 Reductions in future federal fiscal years are currently unknown.
 Adverse changes in the amount of the federal subsidy the Commission receives on its Build America Bonds will require the Commission to use other funds to offset the loss of this subsidy.

-Possible changes in federal tax laws could affect the excludability or deductibility of interest on taxexempt bonds such as the 2020B Bonds Current and future legislative proposals, if enacted into law, could cause interest on the 2020B Bonds to be subject, directly or indirectly, to federal income taxation, or to be subject to or not be exempted from state income taxation, or otherwise prevent the owners of the 2020B Bonds from realizing the full current benefit of the tax status of such interest.
-The introduction and/or enactment of any such legislative proposals may also affect the market price for, or marketability of, the 2020B Bonds.
-Prospective purchasers of the 2020B Bonds should consult their own tax advisors regarding any pending or proposed federal tax legislation, as to which Co-Bond Counsel will express no opinion.
-See "TAX MATTERS."
+Possible changes in federal tax laws could affect the excludability or deductibility of interest on taxexempt bonds such as the 2021A Bonds Current and future legislative proposals, if enacted into law, could cause interest on the 2021A Bonds to be subject, directly or indirectly, to federal income taxation, or to be subject to or not be exempted from state income taxation, or otherwise prevent the owners of the 2021A Bonds from realizing the full current benefit of the tax status of such interest.
+The introduction and/or enactment of any such legislative proposals may also affect the market price for, or marketability of, the 2021A Bonds.
+Prospective purchasers of the 2021A Bonds should consult their own tax advisors regarding any pending or proposed federal tax legislation, as to which Co-Bond Counsel will express no opinion.
+See "TAX MATTERS" herein.

-The 2020B Bonds may be repaid early due to the exercise of the redemption option.
-If this happens, yield may be affected and 2020B Bondholders will bear reinvestment risk
+The 2021A Bonds may be repaid early due to the exercise of the redemption option.
+If this happens, yield may be affected and 2021A Bondholders will bear reinvestment risk